 The last subscription plan features the biggest savings, with a discount of up to 70%.
 Each plan comes with a 31-day money-back guarantee, allowing you to test the service for a full month before you make a decision.
 If during that period, you’re not happy with the service, you can cancel and get a full refund.

 Another excellent feature that PureVPN offers is the several payment methods for its subscription plans.
-That includes Visa, MasterCard, American Express, PayPal, UnionPay, Alipay, and most importantly cryptocurrencies like Bitcoin and Ethereum.
+That includes Visa, MasterCard, and PayPal.

 Does PureVPN Work in China?

 The Great Firewall of China blocks the majority of popular online services like Google, Youtube, and Facebook.
 Furthermore, it bans the use of most VPNs, which means Chinese residents cannot connect to foreign servers and access their favorite websites.
-PureVPN, however, still works in China.
+And No, PureVPN Does Not Work in China.

 2021 PureVPN Review – Final Words